sairaj-p-patil/WebDev-Expedition-Phase-1/README.md

 ## 📖 About

-**WebDev-Expedition** is an open-source repository dedicated to learning and practicing modern web development through real-world projects.
+**WebDev-Expedition-Phase-1** is an open-source repository dedicated to learning and practicing modern web development through real-world projects.

 It serves as a central place for: